The technical work performed in the context of DeDUST on the algorithm development side consists of several parts.

 Second, the observations that are generated from part one are processed to perform characterization of the debris element.

-Finally, a third part of the development is the set-up of a full simulation framework to function as a digital twin for the DeDUST project.
+Finally, a full simulation framework is made to function as a digital twin for the DeDUST project.

 In the image processing part, an improved blob detection method has been developed, which is able to detect bright areas in the star tracker image that can correspond to space debris elements.
 These elements typically have a higher relative velocity and show up on the sensor as streaks.
 The detection of streak-like blobs was a novel development within arcsec.
 After blob detection, the debris elements are tracked over multiple consecutive images using a kalman filter to estimate position and velocity.
 This leads to increased precision, as well as more accurate error estimates.
 Finally, extra information is extracted from streak-like blobs.
 This information exists of location, direction, length and total brightness.